DLUXC/MalAny/README.md

 Install Dependencies:
 Install the required Python package requests using pip:

-bash
-Copy
-Edit
+bash:
 pip install requests
 Get Your VirusTotal API Key:

 # Visit VirusTotal and create an account if you don't have one.

-# After logging in, go to your profile and copy your API key.
+# After logging in, go to your profile and  : your API key.

 # Setup
 Clone or Download the Script: Download or clone this repository to your local machine.

 Set Your API Key: In the script, replace the following line with your VirusTotal API key:

-python
-Copy
-Edit
+python:
 API_KEY = 'your-api-key'
 Ensure the file is in the correct directory: Make sure the script is in a location where you can access your target files for analysis.